FreeOpcUa/opcua-asyncio/docs/usage/get-started/minimal-server.rst

 Here the server is created and initialized (:meth:`~asyncua.server.server.Server.init`).
 The endpoint is configured (:meth:`~asyncua.server.server.Server.set_endpoint`) and a custom namespace is registered (:meth:`~asyncua.server.server.Server.register_namespace`).
-It's recommended (:emphasis:`required??`) that all custom objects, variables and methods life in a separate namespace.
-As we later need the namespace index to our objects to it, the index is stored as :code:`idx`.
+It's recommended (:emphasis:`required??`) that all custom objects, variables and methods live in a separate namespace.
+We store its index as :code:`idx`.
+We'll need it later to add our custom objects to the namespace.

 Creating Objects and Variables
 ==============================